wearejiode/wearejiode/README.md

 # 👋 Hi, I’m Jacob Fahrnbach

-🎯 **Self-taught full-stack developer**  developer with over 4,800 hours dedicated to learning software engineering, cloud, and web development — and another 3,700+ in digital art, design, and creative tools.
+🎯 **Self-taught full-stack developer** with over 4,800 hours dedicated to learning software engineering, cloud, and web development — and another 3,700+ in digital art, design, and creative tools.
 I learned to code not just for the love of building, but because I believe that free access to knowledge changes lives — it changed mine.

 I’m passionate about the intersection of creativity and code — from expressive frontends to optimized backends — and I’m currently diving deeper into Python and AI development.